 “On a less serious note,” Dan Gillespie said.
 “Would you save a woman dangling off a bridge?
 If saving that person meant revealing the superpowers you’ve tried to hide your whole life?”

 “As we’ve all learned, from reading comic books, most superheroes want to be perceived as normal people, with normal friends, having normal conversations,” Daniel continued.
 “Their goal is to try and avoid having their true identity revealed, so that they don’t have to be regarded as freaks among their peers.
 The implication being that they like the mundane interactions that we mere mortals take for granted, and they don’t want to mess that up that aspect of their otherwise enjoyable lives.
-Once a person is regarded as a freak, they’re a freak for life in most quarters, and no one will ever want to play reindeer games with you ever again.
+Once a person is regarded as a freak, they’re a freak for life in most quarters, and no one will ever want to play reindeer games with them ever again.

 “If I had been the originator of Superman, for example, I would’ve felt the need to round the character out with some deficiencies, some side-effects, or consequences to his actions that played to this natural balance.